Inizio contenuto principale del sito

 The workshop aims to call for contributions of abstracts from students (1-page abstract) and of demo from speakers’ team.
 The best student contribution will be awarded with a certificate and a monetary prize offered by Prensilia sponsor.
 The best demo will be awarded with a certificate and a monetary prize offered by COAPT Engineering sponsor.

-The accepted abstracts will be presented via both fast-track and poster presentations.
+Share your late-breaking findings with the community via both fast-track and poster presentations.
 Fast-track presentations are intended with format of 60 seconds with no questions.
 Poster presentations will occur in two break/demo/poster sessions, one in the morning and one in the afternoon.
 Posterboards will be available at the workshop room.

 • Dr. Enzo Mastinu, enzo.mastinu@santannapisa.it